 A fundamental assumption of the statewide restoration criteria is that sources of pollutants within the AOC watershed which cause any of the BUIs must be controlled before a BUI can be removed and an AOC delisted.
 Assessment of this step is determined by results from site-specific monitoring of remedial actions or other monitoring in the AOC.
-If a beneficial use is impaired only due to contaminants originating from sources outside the AOC watershed, it will not preclude removal of BUI and delisting of an AOC (see Section "Special Considerations" (f) for further detail on this issue).
+If a beneficial use is impaired only due to contaminants originating from sources outside the AOC watershed, it will not preclude removal of BUI and delisting of an AOC.